Progressive Web Apps (PWA) in 2021

 Workbox

 Workbox offers a lot and it is a great way to get started.
 It is a service worker that is used to cache assets and serve them from the cache.
 It is also used to serve the service worker.
-It is a great way to get started with the service worker.
 With that said, the documentation is a bit lacking and you really need to just experiment until you find what works.

 We ended up using the workbox:inject script along with the following Workbox config file for precaching: